 Your 12-month journey starts with a single day of action.
 Here's my challenge to you: Spend 30 minutes today on design learning.
 Just 30 minutes.
 Download Figma, watch one tutorial, read one article, join one community.
 That's it.
 That's how journeys begin.

-If you want structured guidance, join our UI/UX design training at Skill Shikshya.
+If you want structured guidance, join our UI/UX design training at the best IT Institute in Nepal.
 I'll personally guide you through this roadmap.
 If you prefer self-learning, use this roadmap as your guide.
 Either way, START.
 The designers earning NPR 150,000/month started exactly where you are.
 The difference?
 They took action.

 Will today be your starting point?